kennytilton/mxtodomvc/README.md

 > [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
 UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

 Many reactive libraries use the term observer differently.
-Wwhen `A` is a function of `B`, they refer to `A` as an "observer" of `B`.
+When `A` is a function of `B`, they refer to `A` as an "observer" of `B`.
 The Matrix library conforms to the dictionary meaning of the word: observers are monitors, not participants.
-As for `A`, we call it a *dependent* of `B`.
+We call `A` a *dependent* or function of `B`.

-`A` might not be a simple property like "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent.
-The very population of our application can change with events.
+Something important: `A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; the very population of our application can change with events.
 We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 The Matrix library brings our application models to life, animating them in response to streams of external inputs.
 The movies were fun, but that Matrix bled energy from humans to feed machines.
 Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.

 Can we really program this way?
 This [Algebra](https://tiltonsalgebra.com/#) application matrix consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.
-So, yes.
+We do program this way.

-### Related work
+#### Related work
-> "Derived Values, Flowing" -- [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line
+> "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Matrix enjoys much good company in this field.
 We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
 Let us know about any we missed.